Misinformation: History

 Early examples include the insults and smears spread among political rivals in Imperial and Renaissance Italy in the form of pasquinades.
 These are anonymous and witty verses named for the Pasquino piazza and talking statues in Rome.
 In pre-revolutionary France, "canards", or printed broadsides, sometimes included an engraving to convince readers to take them seriously.

-During the summer of 1588, continental Europe anxiously awaited news as the Spanish Armada sailed to fight the English.
-The Spanish postmaster and Spanish agents in Rome promoted reports of Spanish victory in hopes of convincing Pope Sixtus V to release his promised of one million ducats upon landing of troops.
+During the summer of 1587, continental Europe anxiously awaited news as the Spanish Armada sailed to fight the English.
+The Spanish postmaster and Spanish agents in Rome promoted reports of Spanish victory in hopes of convincing Pope Sixtus V to release his promised one million ducats upon landing of troops.
 In France, the Spanish and English ambassadors promoted contradictory narratives in the press, and a Spanish victory was incorrectly celebrated in Paris, Prague, and Venice.
 It was not until late August that reliable reports of the Spanish defeat arrived in major cities and were widely believed; the remains of the fleet returned home in the autumn.

+Misinformation has historically been linked to advancements in communications technologies.
+With the mass media revolution in the 20th century, television, radio, and newspapers were major vehicles for reliable information and misinformation.
+War-time propaganda, political disinformation, and corporate public relations operations often shaped the public perception, occasionally distorting facts to promote economic or ideological agendas.
+With the discovery of television as a popular medium, disinformation could be rapidly disseminated to millions of individuals, reinforcing existing bias and making correction more difficult.
+These early trends set the foundation for modern digital misinformation, which now spreads even more efficiently along internet networks.